 January to July 2019

-- Present a final strategy to City Council
+- Presented the final strategy to City Council

 Phase Five: Implementing the Strategy

 - Work with community partners and City staff to develop an implementation plan.

 - Continue community consultation throughout the developing stages.